w3-engineers/telemesh/docs/source/get_started.rst

 keep source code.
 Open command prompt.
 Execute below command: > git clone https://github.com/w3-engineers/telemesh.git

+Here you will found how to install Git and start contribute to `Open source`_

 **Step 2: Prepare gradle.properties file:** You need to request for mesh technology support and some credentials to the Telemesh team to build the project successfully.